 You’ll need to present:

-- other documents depending on your status, such as an employment contract (if you’re employed) or a set of accounts, business plan, etc. (if you’re self-employed).
+- other documents depending on your status, such as an employment contract (if you’re employed) or a set of accounts and a business plan (if you’re self-employed)

 Service providers/regulated professions